State | Type | Date | Time |

 If applicable, clearances or other necessary permits, e.g. Archaeology research permits, drone licences, or Consent from Indigneous groups (as per Memorial's Reserach Impacting Indigenous Groups policy).

-If applicable, a "Master Budget" excel spreadsheet if you are applying to more than one competiting for the same research project
+If applicable, a "Master Budget" excel spreadsheet if you are applying to more than one competition for the same research project

 If you plan to apply to this competition or other research funding opportunities (as either PI or CI), e-mail an HSS Grants Facilitator, Heather C. O’Brien (HSSResearchAdmin@mun.ca or 864-8603) or Matthew Milner (HSSResearchGrants@mun.ca or 864-8050), to notify the Faculty of Humanities and Social Sciences of your intent to apply.
 E-mailing the intent to apply as early as possible will help to facilitate an efficient review.
 A Grants Facilitator can answer any questions you may have about internal or external submission procedures and may also be able to help with proposal development.